louis-mudrack/Webspeech/readme.md

 Got a result from the speech recognition?
 This method takes care of it! 📝

-### showErrorNotification()

-Oops, an error occurred?
-No worries, this method will show a notification. 🚨

-### hideErrorNotification()

-Done with the error?
-This method hides the notification. 🙈

 ### stopSpeechRecognition()

 This method stops the speech recognition when you're done talking. 🛑